The Target Polish: A New Approach to Outlier-Resistant Non-Negative Matrix Factorization: Materials and methods

-These equations illustrate how the optimization criterion is further minimized depending on reconstruction quality: When reconstruction quality is poor, \(X_{ij}\) is likely considered an outlier, making its replacement with \(\text{med}(X)\) a strategy that can further minimize the optimization criterion.
+These equations illustrate how the optimization criterion is further minimized depending on approximation quality: When approximation quality is poor, \(X_{ij}\) is likely considered an outlier, making its replacement with \(\text{med}(X)\) a strategy that can further minimize the optimization criterion.
 This is because the matrices \(W\)and \(H\), derived through alternating projections, incorporate the full structure of \(X\) rather than relying solely on individual entries like \(X_{ij}\).
-Consequently, the reconstructed values \( (WH^T)_{ij}\) tend to gravitate toward the median of \(X\) rather than extreme outliers.
-Figure \ref{fig:relative_errors} shows how the error changes with each update.
-The error decreases in a "sawtooth" pattern, with each "tooth" representing an update to the polished target.
+Consequently, the approximation values \( (WH^T)_{ij}\) tend to gravitate toward the median of \(X\) rather than to extreme outliers.
+Figure \ref{fig:relative_errors} shows how the error changes with each update, with the error decreasing smoothly, indicating that the target has been polished precisely as needed.

-Conversely, if the reconstruction is nearly perfect, retaining \(X_{ij}\) in equation \ref{eq:dynamic_loss} ensures the lowest value for the optimization criterion.
+Conversely, if the approximation is nearly perfect, retaining \(X_{ij}\) in equation \ref{eq:dynamic_loss} ensures the lowest value for the optimization criterion.

 Finally, after convergence, it is \(\tilde{X}\) that has been factorized, rather than the original \(X\), as illustrated in Figure \ref{fig:ORL-image_2}.
 To factorize \(X\), the Target Polish factorization serves as the initialization for Weighted NMF.
-A small number of iterations is carried out, typically no more than 20.
-The exact number is determined by the distance between \(X\) and \(\tilde{X}\), following the logistic function defined in equation \ref{eq:update_freq}.
-This approach ensures that the number of Weighted NMF iterations remains minimal, maintaining computational efficiency.
+Importantly: \begin{itemize} \item The final weight system obtained at the end of the Target Polish iterations is used throughout Weighted NMF. \item The optimization criterion that determines convergence is estimated using the same portion of the matrix defined by the sampling parameter \(step\_size\) used in equation \ref{eq:step_size}. \end{itemize} This approach ensures minimal Weighted NMF iterations and minimal impact on computational efficiency.